 Any

-Large demerara crystals take 5–7 minutes at low heat vs 3–5 for white caster sugar.
-Don’t rush it — increase heat and you risk boiling and caramelisation.
-Patience at low heat produces a perfectly dissolved, not caramelised, base.
+Large demerara crystals take 5–7 minutes at low heat versus 3–5 for white caster sugar.
+Do not increase heat to speed this up — boiling causes caramelisation and ruins the ratio.
+Low heat and patience produces a clean toffee-smoke result.

 🫙